 When you use honey you need to thin the consistency.
 So before you begin the actual peach pie filling, use 1 cup of the apple juice from the recipe and combine it with honey.

-Combine the remainder of the juice, cinnamon, and almond extract into a large sauce pan.
+Combine the remainder of the juice, cinnamon, and almond extract in a large saucepan.
 And I do mean large.
 This recipe makes enough for 7 quarts!

 Add the Ultra Gel to the mixture.